programmfabrik/easydb-documentation/content/sysadmin/konfiguration/easydb-server.yml/purge.en.md

 # Allow to empty the database

-To be able to replace the database with a fresh, empty one, via the webfrontend, add this to your `easydb-server.yml`:
+To be able to replace the database with a fresh, empty one, via the webfrontend, add this to your yml-configuration, e.g. in `easydb-server.yml`:

 ## easydb-server.yml